tcezard/eva-sub-cli/Getting_Started_with_eva_sub_cli.md

 The sample name concordance check ensures that the sample names in the metadata spreadsheet match those in the VCF file.
 This is achieved by cross-checking the 'Sample name in VCF' column in the spreadsheet with the sample names registered in the VCF file.
 Any discrepancies must be addressed by the submitter when the CLI tool generates a report of the  mismatches found.

-Key Points to note Before validating your data with the eva-sub-cli Tool:
+Key points to note before validating your data with the eva-sub-cli tool:

 - Ensure that sample names between the VCF file and the metadata spreadsheet match.
 This comparison is case-sensitive.
 - Ensure there are no extra spaces in the sample names.

-Common Errors Seen with Sample Concordance Checks:
+Common errors seen with sample concordance checks:

 - Link between “Sample” and “File” provided via the Analysis alias is not correctly defined in the metadata which causes the sample name concordance check to fail.
 - Extra white spaces in the sample names can lead to mismatches.